 The eight hand-painted murals were in such poor shape that they had to be replaced.
 Each mural was traced and repainted on flame retardant, silk-like fabric and returned to its original position.
 The warm burgundy, coral, and peach colors of the panels were used as the primary color scheme for the renovations, including the reupholstered original seats.
 Old veneer and wallpaper were removed and replaced; broken plaster areas were repaired and repainted.
 The fluted columns that separate the murals were made from plaster, as were most of the surfaces under the decorative work, and were originally clad in German gold leaf.
 This covering, too expensive to duplicate, was replaced with foil that approximated the original look.

 The artwork decorating the ceiling was restored using old photographs as references, and by creating stencils traced from art that was undamaged.
 A mere 20 percent of the ceiling needed repainting, the other 80 percent needed only cleaning and retouching.
 Fortunately, most of the Paramount’s interior just needed touching up rather than replacing.

-Recently named one of the Top Ten Theatres in Chicago by the League of Chicago Theatres, the Paramount continues to provide world-class entertainment—including dance, music, Broadway-caliber theatre, and children’s programming—for an annual audience of 150,000 patrons from over 250 communities.
-The Paramount also hosts free community events and its opulent interiors provide a spectacular backdrop for private functions such as wedding receptions or corporate galas.
+Named one of the Top Ten Theatres in Chicago by the League of Chicago Theatres, the Paramount continues to provide world-class entertainment for an annual audience of over 250,000 patrons from over 250 communities.